 Full-time: 1 year

-9am-4pm, Mondays, Tuesdays and Wednesdays, with some online learning available.
-Students are able to use the remaining two weekdays to photograph and complete assessments.
+9am-4pm, Mondays & Tuesdays with some online learning available.
+Students are able to use the remaining three weekdays to photograph and complete assessments.

 You will be encouraged to undertake some form of work placement experience during the course of the year.